DevOps-Represent/cdk-workshop/README.md

 - Access to an AWS account with Admin Privileges
 - Time to complete set-up steps prior to the workshop - Set Up Steps are [HERE](workshop-content/00-set-up.md)

-**NOTE: We'll provide optional time prior to the workshop for set up help for peope who need it**
+**NOTE: We'll provide optional time prior to the workshop for set up help for people who need it**

 </p></details>